 '''

 public interface MoveIteratorFactory {

+long getSize(ScoreDirector scoreDirector);

+Iterator<Move> createOriginalMoveIterator(ScoreDirector scoreDirector);

+Iterator<Move> createRandomMoveIterator(ScoreDirector scoreDirector, Random workingRandom)

+}

 '''

-Iterator<Move> createOriginalMoveIterator(ScoreDirector scoreDirector);

-Iterator<Move> createRandomMoveIterator(ScoreDirector scoreDirector, Random workingRandom);

 The method getSize() must give an estimation of the size.
 It doesn't need to be correct.
-The method createOriginalMoveIterator is called if the selectionOrder is ORIGINAL or if it is cached.
-The method createRandomMoveIterator is called for selectionOrder RANDOM combined with cacheType JUST\IN\TIME.
+The method createOriginalMoveIterator is called if the selectionOrder is ORIGINAL or Important if it is cached.
+The method createRandomMoveIterator is called for selectionOrder RANDOM combined with cacheType JUST_IN_TIME.